kentan-official/kentan/docs/docs/fundamentals/sketch.md

 ## Create a Sketch

-There a three different ways to create a Sketch in Kentan:
+There three different ways to create a Sketch in Kentan:

 - from an Interface
 - from a Class having now constructor parameters